 • Best for: Home bakers and small food producers in New Jersey

-• License required: Yes — New Jersey Cottage Food Operator Permit
+• License required: Yes — New Jersey Cottage Food Operator Permit, issued by NJDOH at the state level

 • Where you can sell: Direct-to-consumer within New Jersey